ChrisWojcik/compass-compiled-comment-whitespace-fix/README.md

 #compass-compiled-comment-whitespace-fix

-When I compile stylesheets using compass, it ignores whitespace in my authored scss document and removes some extra linebreaks between the css comments I use for documentation to divide the file up into sections.
+When I compile stylesheets using compass, it ignores whitespace in my authored scss document and removes some extra linebreaks between css comments I use as documentation to divide the file up into sections.
 It makes no practical difference except that it annoys me.
 This little snippet helps me fix that.

 NOTE: This fix is specific to the formatting of my comments,but you may be able to modify the regular expression to fit your needs.

-NOTE: I'm a total ruby noob, so there may be a better way to do this.
+NOTE: I'm a total ruby noob (I learned enough to do this!), so there may be a better way to solve the problem.
 I also run Windows.
 I don't think that should affect how sass treats linebreaks, but I could be wrong.

 ## The Problem